Digital reporting requirements

 Tax Exemptions

-Additionally, Article 34 of the law provides that state suppliers authorized as electronic issuers by the DGII and who issue invoices using the e-CF will be exempt from the 5% income tax withholding on state payments, as established by Law 11-92 of May 16, 1992 (Dominican Tax Code).
+Article 34 of the law states that State suppliers who are duly authorized by the DGII as electronic issuers and who invoice through electronic tax receipts (e-CF) will be exempt from the 5% income tax withholding on payments made by the State, in accordance with the regime established under Law No. 11-92.

 Links of Interest and documents